 What is the guidance on social distancing?

-Whether or not you were shielding, if you have pancreatic cancer you may still be more at risk of getting ill if you get coronavirus.
-You can follow the general guidance for everyone, but be very careful to follow the advice on hygiene and social distancing below.
+If you have pancreatic cancer you may still be more at risk of getting ill if you get coronavirus.
+Be very careful to follow the advice on hygiene and social distancing below.

-- Try to limit how many people you see.
+- Limit how many people you see.
 The more people you see, the more risk there is of catching coronavirus.